veracruz-project/icecap/README.md

 ```

 You will also need a USB to TTL adapter.
 Connect this to pins 14 and 15 on the
-Pi, and access it using a program like GNU Screen.
+Pi (see [this image](docs/images/raspberry-pi-4-uart.jpg)), and access it using
+a program like GNU Screen.
 For example:

 ```bash
 $ screen /dev/ttyUSB0 115200